0xSpaceShard/starknet-devnet/website/docs/api.md

 ### WebSocket

 All JSON-RPC methods can be accessed via the WebSocket protocol.
 Devnet is listening for new WebSocket connections at `ws://<HOST>:<PORT>/ws` (notice the protocol scheme).
-Any request body you would send to `/rpc` you can send as a text message via WebSocket.
+Any request body you would send to `/rpc` you can send as a text (or binary) message via WebSocket.
 E.g. using [`wscat`](https://www.npmjs.com/package/wscat) on the same computer where Devnet is spawned at default host and port:

 ```
 $ wscat -c ws://127.0.0.1:5050/ws